VolantisDev/Launchpad/README.md

 - Changing a game's icon in Steam adds an ugly shortcut arrow to the game.
 - It's hard to remember when to close or open external launchers to make them compatible with Steam.

-LauncherGen was created to solve all of these issues, and give you a simple way to create a lightweight .exe file for any game that makes it compatible with Steam.
+Launchpad was created to solve all of these issues, and give you a simple way to create a lightweight .exe file for any game that makes it compatible with Steam.

 Out of the box, it has support for the following: